-You have to be dealing with a publicly traded corporation, before you can think about a 10-K report.
+You have to be dealing with a publicly traded corporation, listed on a USA based stock exchange, before you can think about a 10-K report.

 Some, but not all nonprofit organizations issue "annual reports", either in print, or online.
 However, only publicly traded corporations are required to produce an "annual report to shareholders", since nonprofit groups do not have shareholders.
 There are some special forms of corporations that have shareowners, such as Credit Unions and Cooperatives.
 Some businesses are organized & chartered as Partnerships or Limited Liability Corporations (abbreviated as "LLC").
 However, the ownership of those unique entities cannot be publicly traded on a stock exchange.
 A more through listing of business that are exempt from fling 10-K reports is listed further down this page.